Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

 \subsection{Transport coefficients}

-The quantum geometry of the ground state is an essential ingredient for the characterization of a bulk quantum phase.
-Nevertheless, its observational status remains rather complicated.
+The quantum geometry of the ground state is an essential ingredient for the response characterization of a macroscopic quantum state.
+In the example of diamond and rock salt, which are both insulators with comparable, large band gaps, their optical properties such as their refractive index ($n^2\approx \ell_g^2/\E$) differ significantly due to the scale $\ell_g$ being larger in covalent than ionic bonding\cite{komissarov2024quantum}.
+Nevertheless, measuring quantum geometry directly remains rather complicated.
 These difficulties are intimately linked to its definition via the overlap between the projector $\hat{P}$ and the complement $1-\hat{P}$ (Eq.~\eqref{eq:def-Q-r-general}), which means one should probe the system adiabatically, while simultaneously keeping track of all other energies.
 This somewhat paradoxical protocol is by all accounts hard to achieve but not impossible~\cite{Yi2023}.

 To give some orientation, in the following we will elucidate the main factors which enter into the integrand of a response function.
-However, to avoid an overly technical discussion, we will keep a loose definition of $\ell_g$, remembering that depending on the response, different and linearly independent geometric moments or even combinations of moments may contribute~\cite{Souza2000} which are usually tensorial objects and may differ from the definition in Eq.~\eqref{eq:swm}.
+However, to avoid an overly technical discussion, we will keep a loose definition of an intrinsic geometric length scale, $\ell$, (we will keep the symbol $\ell_g$ to indicate the length scale coming from the symmetric part of the QGT, the quantum metric), remembering that depending on the response, different and linearly independent geometric moments or even, combinations of moments, contribute to such $\ell$~\cite{Souza2000} which are usually tensorial objects and may differ from the definition in Eq.~\eqref{eq:swm}.
 We present in Table~\ref{tbl:responses} the exact forms and references regarding these contributions.